 The Enterprise edition requires a license key, has no limit on the number of build configurations and entitles you to TeamCity support from JetBrains for the maintenance period of the license, provided you use a recent TeamCity version.

 Each TeamCity edition comes bundled with 3 or more build agents.
 To use more agents than the bundled number, separate build agent license keys can be entered.
 Additional agents can be added to both editions.

 Besides the Professional and Enterprise licenses, there are two more license types:

 Evaluation — has an expiration date and provides an unlimited number of agents and build configurations.
 To obtain the evaluation license, use the link on TeamCity download page.
 The evaluation license can be obtained only once for each major TeamCity version.
 A second evaluation license key from the site is not accepted by the same major version of TeamCity server.
 If you need to extend/repeat the evaluation, please contact our sales department.

 Open Source — this is a special type of license granted for open source projects, it is time-based, and provides an unlimited number of agents.
-Refer to the details on the page
+Refer to the details on this page.

-The TeamCity Licensing Policy does not impose any limitations on the number of instances for any of the IDE plugins or the Windows Tray Notifiers.
+The TeamCity Licensing Policy does not impose any limitations on the number of instances for any of the IDE plugins or Notifiers.

 Number of Build Configurations

 The Enterprise edition has no limit on the number of build configurations.